Punt (Australian football): Drop punt

-In a drop punt the ball is held vertically, and dropped and kicked before it hits the ground, resulting in the ball spinning backwards end over end.
-It is the primary method of disposing the ball by foot in Australian rules football.
-It is considered more accurate and easier to mark than a regular punt kick, which is held flat and does not spin in the air.
+In modern Australian rules football, the drop punt is the most common method of kicking the ball.
+For a drop punt the ball is held with its long axis almost vertical, and dropped and kicked before it hits the ground, resulting in the ball spinning backwards end over end in flight.
+It is considered more accurate and easier to mark than a regular punt kick, which is held and kicked with its long axis flat and does not spin in the air.

+Jack Dyer is generally credited with inventing the drop punt during his playing days with the Richmond Football Club in the 1930s.
+Horrie Clover and the Collier brothers, Albert and Harry, are also attributed with being the first to use the kick regularly.
+In the 1960s and 1970s, Peter McKenna was one of the first great exponents of the drop punt for goalkicking over long distances, after many decades of the kick usually being used for shorter distances.

 In gridiron football it is referred to as a pooch punt or quick kick, a kick used by punters when the team is too far out for a field goal and too close to kick a normal punt because the ball will probably go into the end zone, losing field position in the resulting touchback.
 The kick has gradually replaced the less effective "coffin-corner kick", which was similar to rugby football's "kicking for touch" where the object was to put the ball out of bounds near the opposition goal.
 Like Australian rules football drop punts, the pooch punt requires the punter to control the distance and former Australian footballers like Darren Bennett and Ben Graham are generally credited with increasing the popularity of this kick in the National Football League.

-Jack Dyer is generally credited with inventing the drop punt during his playing days with the Richmond Football Club.
-Horrie Clover and the Collier brothers, Albert and Harry, are also attributed with being the first to use the kick regularly.

 Torpedo punt

 The torpedo punt (also known as screw punt or spiral punt) is the longest type of punt kick.
 In flight, the ball spins about its long axis, instead of end over end (like a drop punt) or not at all (like a regular punt kick).
 This makes the flight of the ball more aerodynamic, but more difficult to catch (or mark in some football codes).

 In Australian rules football, the kick has become less common since the 1980s, as modern tactics have meant that accuracy has become typically more important than distance in field kicking; coaches now prefer the use of the drop punt in general field play.
 The kick may still be seen when a player needs additional distance or when a game is played in wet weather and forward movement by conventional methods is more difficult as a result.
-If kicked correctly, an Australian football can travel over 60 metres, while a normal punt will travel less distance.
+If kicked correctly, an Australian football can travel over 80 metres, while a normal punt will travel less distance.
 Australian rules footballer Gordon Rattray, who played his football with the Fitzroy Football Club between 1917 and 1928, is credited as the first player to use the torpedo punt.